Edenpartners/EdenChain-Docs/source/EdenChain-Introduction_120161393.rst

 payment and settlement.
 Stable and reliable smart contract programming languages are more important than the creation of an unnecessary new type of programming language.
-The emergence of a new type of language that requires a long time to be validated through constant testing and can be exposed to serious security vulnerabilities during this validation period.
+The development of a new type of language requires a long time to be validated through constant testing and can be exposed to serious security vulnerabilities during this validation period.
 Eden constructs a blockchain using EVM and Solidity, which are verified and continually improved by the community.

 Since Eden guarantees secured connectivity, one can fully realize a programmable economy by trading various